run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-fractions.md

 Run:AI’s fractional GPU system effectively creates virtualized logical GPUs, with their own memory and computing space that containers can use and access as if they were self-contained processors.
 This enables several workloads to run in containers side-by-side on the same GPU without interfering with each other.
 The solution is transparent, simple, and portable; it requires no changes to the containers themselves.

-A typical use-case could see 2-8 jobs running on the same GPU, meaning you could do eight times the work with the same hardware.
+A typical use-case could see 2-8 Jobs running on the same GPU, meaning you could do eight times the work with the same hardware.

 ## Prerequisites